SIF Equity Long-Short Funds India: Strategy, Funds & Returns

 If you have been tracking India's new SIF space, one pattern stands out clearly.
 Nearly every major AMC that has entered this category launched a hybrid long-short strategy first.
 That is not a coincidence.
-As of February 2026, hybrid long-short SIFs accounted for over 76% of total SIF AUM, while cumulative SIF inflows had crossed ₹7,300 crore.
+As of April 30, 2026, hybrid long-short SIFs alone accounted for ₹8,933 crore, around 72% of total SIF AUM.

 In this article, we break down exactly what a SIF Hybrid Long-Short Fund is, how each of the six live funds is structured, what early data tells us and, just as importantly, what it does not yet tell us.